deprosun/play-scala-starter-example/README.md

 # Url-Shortner

 ## Running
+You need to make sure you have `sbt` cli installed.
+You can download it from here [https://www.scala-sbt.org/download.html].
 Simply execute `sbt run` on the terminal.
 When this message shows up, go to the browser url `http://localhost:9000/`

 ```
 (Server started, use Enter to stop and go back to the console...)